 Low anterior resection.
 During this surgery, a portion of the upper part of the rectum is removed.

 Abdominoperineal resection.
 This surgery is used for a larger tumor in the lower part of the rectum.
 It is the removal of the anus, rectum, and part of the colon.
-After surgery, a colostomy (an opening from the colon to the outside of the body) may be used to carry wastes out of the body.
+After surgery, a colostomy may be used to carry wastes out of the body.
+A colostomy is an opening from the colon to the outside of the body.

 Liver resection.
 This surgery removes areas of metastases from the liver.
 It is not expected to eliminate the cancer, but it often helps relieve or reduce the symptoms of carcinoid syndrome.

 Liver transplantation.
-Liver transplantation is rarely used in the treatment of a carcinoid tumor, but it may help younger patients with a carcinoid tumor that began in the liver.
+Liver transplantation is rarely used as a treatment for carcinoid tumor, but it may help younger patients with a carcinoid tumor that began in the liver.

 Intratumoral ethanol injection.
 A CT scan is used to guide a needle into the areas of tumor spread, which are then destroyed by injecting concentrated alcohol through the needle.
 Liquid nitrogen can also be used to cool the needle and destroy the cells by freezing.
 These methods are particularly useful if traditional surgical procedures are difficult or impossible to perform.